mikesir87/docker-docs/content/compose/compose-file/08-configs.md

 External configs lookup can also use a distinct key by specifying a `name`.

 The following
 example modifies the previous one to look up a config using the parameter `HTTP_CONFIG_KEY`.
-The actual lookup key is set at deployment time by the [interpolation](12-interpolation.md) of variables, but exposed to containers as hard-coded ID `http_config`.
+The the actual lookup key will is set at deployment time by the [interpolation](12-interpolation.md) of variables, but exposed to containers as hard-coded ID `http_config`.

 ```yml